Last week I wrote a pretty harsh post about Harry Potter, and was relieved that others too think the Boy Who Lived should finally die.

 They actually broke canon.
 They included Professor McGonagall to add more Harry Potter nostalgia to the story.
 The film is set in 1927, and she told Umbridge in the books that she didn’t start teaching in Hogwarts until the 1950s.
 She wouldn’t have been born by 1927, or at least, an adult.
 They actually took the year she was born off of Pottermore to try hide the mistake.
 It also broke canon by having people apparate into Hogwarts.

 They really tried hard with the Harry Potter nostaglica.
 Nicolas Flamel briefly featured, and added nothing to the plot.
 Nor was there actually much of a reason for them to go to Hogwarts.
 Again, they wanted to remind us that this is a Harry Potter film, like we didn’t already know.

 Some of the character developments since the first movie seemed off as well, especially Queenie.
 The usual meticulous attention to detail is gone.

 You could argue this was a rushed cash grab.
-Three more movies is a big risk so they next 3 really need to up their game – especially if they plan on keeping Johnny Depp because lord knows his reign as Hollywood’s leading man is coming to an end.
-A lot of fans boycotted the movie because of him.
+Three more movies is a big risk so they next ones really need to up their game – especially if they plan on keeping Johnny Depp because lord knows his reign as Hollywood’s leading man is coming to an end.
+A lot of fans boycotted the movie.

-Crimes of Grindelwald actually exceeded my expectations, but I still stand by what I said in my last post.
+Crimes of Grindelwald actually exceeded my expectations, which says a lot given how harsh I’ve been in this review.
+I still stand by what I said in my last post.
 Please let this series be the end.